Frequently Asked Questions

 • Current Supports and Coping

-What theoretical therapeutic approaches do you use?
+What provinces do you serve?

 How do I choose a counsellor?
 What is the difference between an RCC, life coaches, or other counsellors?